Smoke briefly closes McDonald's location on North Frontage Road - The Vicksburg Post

 Battalion Chief Henry Williams said an air conditioning unit on the building’s roof began smoking, pushing smoke into the building.
 Employees called 911 for a possible structure fire.

 Service at the busy location was shut down as the building was evacuated and the building checked.
-An air conditioning service company was called in to check the problem and make needed repairs.
+An air conditioning service company was called in to check the problem and made needed repairs.

 The restaurant has since reopened.